ThomasLdev/tinie-bakerie/.opencode/README.md

 └── docs/
     └── testing/                 # Testing documentation
         ├── complete-guide.md    # Full testing strategy
-        ├── decision-guide.md    # When to use which test type
+        └── decision-guide.md    # When to use which test type
-        └── e2e-setup.md        # E2E testing setup
 ```

 ## 🤖 Specialized Agents